Pros

 Where Hugo falls short

 Currently, Hugo offers a very limited range of coverage options.
-The company operates in just 13 states (as of this writing) and offers full-coverage options in just two.
-High-risk drivers or those who need more specialized coverage options may want to look elsewhere.
+The company operates in just 13 states (as of this writing) and offers full coverage in just two.
+High-risk drivers and people who need more specialized coverage options may want to look elsewhere.

 Hugo changed the insurance market when it started offering short-term car insurance policies with its Flex Plan.
 With this option, you can turn your insurance coverage on and off by sending a text or switching a toggle in Hugo’s mobile app (more on that later).